Skip to content

 My walk-in cooler or freezer just failed and I have product at risk — what should I do?

-Call the service line immediately so a request can be opened and a provider can be checked for availability.
+Call the intake line right away so a request can be opened and an available provider can be checked.
 While you wait, document the current temperature on any digital readout, photograph the equipment nameplate and any visible failure points, and start moving the most temperature-sensitive product to backup refrigeration if you have any.
 Have facility access details, after-hours contacts, and your equipment brand and model ready when the dispatched provider calls back.

 Are you a commercial refrigeration contractor?